 There are also permethrin sprays available to treat clothing and create a protective shield that repels or kills parasites that get in contact with the garment.
-You may buy clothing that is already factory treated or buy the spray and treat the fabrics yourself.
-Application is very simple, make sure you follow instructions.
+You may buy clothing that is already factory-treated or buy the spray and treat the fabrics yourself.
+The application is very simple, make sure you follow instructions.

 Fabrics treated with permethrin cause a “hot foot effect” in ticks or if exposure is high cause the tick to die, either way, they fall off before they find a suitable bite site. and as a result, they simply fall off.

 These sprays also work for treating shoes, boots, waders, backpacks, tents, camp furniture, hammocks, mosquito netting, luggage, and bedsheets.

 - Read instructions, treat clothing with permethrin exactly as instructed

 - Apply outside in the open air